 Valerie Boyd was an American writer and academic.
 She was best known for her biography of Zora Neale Hurston entitled Wrapped in Rainbows: The Life of Zora Neale Hurston.
 She was an associate professor and the Charlayne Hunter-Gault Distinguished Writer-in-Residence at the Grady College of Journalism and Mass Communication at the University of Georgia, where she taught narrative nonfiction writing, as well as arts and literary journalism.

-A’Lelia Perry Bundles is an American journalist, news producer and author, known for her 2001 biography of her adoptive great-great grandmother Madam C. J. Walker.
+A’Lelia Perry Bundles is an American journalist, news producer and author, known for her 2001 biography of her great-great-grandmother Madam C. J. Walker.
 Family and early life A’Lelia Bundles grew up in Indianapolis in a family of civic minded business executives.
 She was named after her great-grandmother A’Lelia Walker , a central figure of the Harlem Renaissance and daughter of entrepreneur Madam C. J. Walker.
-Bundles’ mother, A’Lelia Mae Perry Bundles , vice president of the Madam C. J. Walker Manufacturing Company and active in local and state Democratic politics, also served a...
+Bundles’ mother, A’Lelia Mae Perry Bundles , vice president of the Madam C. J. Walker Manufacturing Company and active in local and state Democratic politics, also served as a member...

 Farai Chideya is an American novelist, multimedia journalist, and radio host.
 She produced and hosted Pop and Politics with Farai Chideya, a series of radio specials on politics for 15 years.
 She is the creator and host of the podcast Our Body Politic, which launched in September 2020.